Skip to main content

 Best practices

-• Commit replicas.json to your repo so all workspaces use the same setup.
+• Commit your config file to your repo so all workspaces use the same setup.

 • Keep startHook commands fast.
 Agents wait for setup to complete before starting work.